.

 What is this research group about?

-We aim to develop learning and certification strategies that make efficient use of the available data and deliver reliable performance guarantees.
+Our approach consists of leveraging mathematics, statistics, and computer experiments, to obtain meaningful knowledge about these algorithms and to inform better design choices.
+Particulary, we aim to develop learning and certification strategies that make efficient use of the available data and deliver reliable performance guarantees.

-Please reach out to the group lead.
+Please reach out to the group lead to enquire.

-Season 1 talks
+DELTA talks - Season 1

-Season 2 talks
+DELTA talks - Season 2

 Machine Learning Links